stephenquan/docs-vbscript-cpp/variant-nothing.md

 # Nothing

 Represents an object in VBScript that contains no value.
-Setting objects to this value can be used to release or destroy COM objects.
+Setting objects to this value can be used to release COM objects.

 ## Receiving Nothing in C++ from VBScript